ACTNow

 Transportation remains Massachusetts' largest source of greenhouse gas emissions, contributing over 40% of the Commonwealth's total emissions in 2017.

 Unlike other sectors that have seen significant reductions since 1990, transportation emissions have remained stubbornly high, creating a critical barrier to meeting the state's ambitious Net Zero by 2050 goals.
-While early clean transportation programs focused on vehicle rebates and charging infrastructure, the sector needed innovative business models, financing mechanisms, and deployment strategies to accelerate adoption across diverse communities and vehicle types.
+Early clean transportation programs focused on vehicle rebates and charging infrastructure, the sector needed innovative business models, financing mechanisms, and deployment strategies to accelerate adoption across diverse communities and vehicle types.
 The challenge was particularly acute in environmental justice communities, where barriers to clean transportation adoption remained highest despite facing disproportionate impacts from transportation pollution.

 Closed